compintell/THArrays.jl/docs/src/index.md

     julia>

    ```
-   Read on the documents to learn more about ThArrays.
+   Read on the documents to learn more about THArrays.

 ## Features

-ThArrays provides:
+THArrays provides:

-   - `ThArrays.Tensor`: PyTorch Tensor as an Array-like data type in
+   - `THArrays.Tensor`: PyTorch Tensor as an Array-like data type in
       Julia
-   - `ThArrays.ThAD`: AD using PyTorch C++ backend
+   - `THArrays.THAD`: AD using PyTorch C++ backend
-   - `ThArrays.TrackerAD`: AD using Tracker.jl and PyTorch C++
+   - `THArrays.TrackerAD`: AD using Tracker.jl and PyTorch C++
       backend mixed, on your choice
-   - `ThArrays.ThJIT`: using TorchScript in Julia
+   - `THArrays.THJIT`: using TorchScript in Julia

 ## The shared library